microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 * When working on "New Window", we'll want the user to be able to open a new window with not only the default profile, but also a specific profile.
 This will help us enable that scenario.
-* We might want to look into `Regsiter‑ArgumentCompleter` in powershell to enable letting the user auto-complete our args in powershell.
+* We might want to look into `Register‑ArgumentCompleter` in powershell to enable letting the user auto-complete our args in powershell.
 * If we're careful, we could maybe create short form aliases for all the commands, so the user wouldn't need to type them all out every time. `new-tab`